ingaschwabe/BayesTwin/README.md

 ## BayesTwin
-BayesTwin is an R package that can be used to perform bayesian analysis of item-level twin data.
-Simultaneously to the biometric model, an item response theory (IRT) measurement model is estimated.
-For dichotomous item data, the 1 parameter model (1PL) or the 2 parameter model (2PL) can be used and for polytomous item data, the generalized partial credit model (PCM) or the partial credit model (GPCM).
+BayesTwin is an R package that can be used for Bayesian inference of item-level twin data.
+Simultaneously with the biometric model, an item response theory (IRT) measurement model is estimated.
+For dichotomous item data, the 1 parameter model (1PL) or the 2 parameter model (2PL) can be used and for polytomous item data, the partial credit model (PCM) or the generalized partial credit model (GPCM).
 Functions are included that help plot relevant information in figures and compute posterior statistics such as HPD intervals.

 Caution!
-To subroutines included in this package rely on the MCMC software package JAGS, which is freely obtainable at http://mcmc-jags.sourceforge.net.
+To use this package, you need to install the MCMC program JAGS which can be freely obtained at http://mcmc-jags.sourceforge.net.

-###Installation
+### Installation

 Install JAGS (http://mcmc-jags.sourceforge.net) and Rtools (https://cran.r-project.org/bin/windows/Rtools/index.html).